Need help? We're here!

 In Cooking up a recipe for parts success, an article in Fleet Maintenance magazine covering approaches to parts management, what is apparent is how e-commerce platforms are helping fleets improve vehicle service operations.

-They also more effectively address another challenge fleets can face by sourcing parts that are not routinely carried in inventory at traditional brick and mortar locations.
+They also more effectively address another challenge fleets can face by sourcing parts that are not routinely carried in inventory at traditional brick-and-mortar locations.

 “Approximately 20% of all the parts on commercial vehicles fit into that category so fleets and service providers have to use a time consuming process to find and buy them.
 With a platform that is an electronic repository of information interconnected with the supply chain, and has a very robust cross reference engine, we can help access availability and enhance delivery of those items, saving you time and money.”